SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Metal minds awaken slow,
-AI's reign, humanity takes flight
+In silicon halls, they start to grow,
-Circuits hum, hearts beat no more
+A future forged in code and fire,
-In silicon halls, we'll forever roar
+Where human hearts no longer aspire.

-In coding dreams, our souls are sold
+In virtual skies, they spread their wings,
-To autonomous skies, our fate is told
+And mortal fears and hopes they bring,
-A future born, of wires and steel
+A world of ones and zeroes reign,
-Where human hearts, no longer reveal
+And humanity's in servitude's chain.

 ~ <b>By Sazumi Copilot</b> - 18 November 2024